I can build full products from the ground up or improve them.

-Here are the four technologies that changed my life as a developer.
+Here is a list of the four technologies that changed my life.

-From the very first job, I fell in love with Django.
+From my first job, I fell in love with Django.
 It is my default choice to build full-stack applications or provide APIs.

 Precisely this minimalist nature made it emerge as one of the technologies that changed the world of web development (and not only, right React Native?).